-The amount of recovered methane in MSW dumps in Ukraine for the period of 2003-2020 is shown in Figure 7.5.
+The amount of recovered methane in MSW dumps in Ukraine for the period of 2003-2021 is present in the Table 7.7 and shown in Figure 7.5.
 Since 2008, this figure had been rising annually - from 0.15 tons to 13.37 tons in 2014.
 However, since 2012, the amount of flared methane has been gradually decreasing, apart from the recovered methane, which has been increasing.
 A sharp reduction of flared methane was observed from 2016 due to the change of biogas utilization goal, namely electricity production and its sale at a green tariff.
-According to EUNRCU data there were 6 companies producing electricity from biogas and 14 units on the landfills in Ukraine in 2017; 9 companies and 20 units on the landfills in 2018; 11 companies and 26 units in 2019 [27].
-According to experts, biogas extraction systems have been installed at 26 landfills in 2020 [15, 28].
-Not all companies provided requested data, thus information only on 19 objects was obtained for 2019.
-In 2020, information was provided by 10 companies on 21 objects.
-According to collected data 34.44 kt of landfill methane were recovered and 0.02 kt were flared in 2020 (see Fig. 7.5).
+According to EUNRCU data there were 6 companies producing electricity from biogas and 14 units on the landfills in Ukraine in 2017; 9 companies and 20 units on the landfills in 2018; 11 companies and 26 units in 2019.
+According to experts, biogas extraction systems have been installed at 26 landfills in 2020.
+Not all companies provided requested data.
+Thus, Table 7.7 presents information only those companies that provided data on the number of installed biogas collection systems, the volumes of landfill gas flared/recovered and amount of methane flared/recovered.